zer0cache/matic-docs/docs/maintain/validate/run-validator-binaries.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Run a Validator Node from Binaries

 :::tip
 Steps in this guide involve waiting for the **Heimdall** and **Bor** services to fully sync.
 This process takes several days to complete.
 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
-For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](../../develop/network-details/snapshot-instructions-heimdall-bor).
+For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](/docs/develop/network-details/snapshot-instructions-heimdall-bor).

 For snapshot download links, see [Polygon Chains Snapshots](https://snapshots.matic.today/).